CometVisu/CometVisu/doc/manual/en/config/structure-tile/index.rst

 you have to wrap this into a ``<custom>...</custom>`` element so that the configuration file is not marked as invalid.
 However, at this point you lose the advantage that this part of the configuration file can be checked for validity.
 If you still want rely on this, the schema can also be expanded with the schema definition for your new widget.
-To do this, the file “custom_visu_config.xsd” must be present in the “config/” folder.
+To do this, the file "custom_visu_config.xsd" must be present in the "config/" folder.
 If it does not exist, it must be created with the following basic structure.

 .. code-block:: xml